solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 }
 ```

-After doing this, start your Storybook like you would normally do and then run `npm run test-storybook`.
+After this, start your Storybook as usual and run `npm run test-storybook`.
 It should now run your stories as tests.
-What this basically means is that the test runner renders your stories and if any errors, exceptions or such occur, the test fails.
+Essentially, the test runner renders your stories, and if any errors or exceptions occur, the test fails.
 If the story renders without any errors, the test passes.

 The output looks like normal Jest test output: